Modern Foreign Languages

 French breakfast as part of our Year 7 Food and Drink topic

-French penfriends in Key Stage 3 with our link school in Provence and a French speaking school in Athens, Greece.
+French penfriends in Key Stage 3 with our link school in Paris.

 Join us for our